Hyperbolic site percolation: Introduction and results

 so that strict inequality for $\pcs$ is equivalent to strict inequality for $\pus$. \end{remark}

 \begin{remark}[Canonical embeddings] When $G$ has connectivity $2$, it may possess more than one canonical embedding; by Theorem \ref{m1}, $\pcs(G_*)$ and $\pus(G_*)$ are independent of the choice of canonical embedding.
-This may be seen directly. \end{remark}
+This may be seen directly by observing that, in situations where there is a choice of embedding, the two-point connectivity functions are equal. \end{remark}

 \begin{remark}[Amenability] If $G\in\sQ$ is one-ended and in addition amenable, by the uniqueness of the infinite cluster \cite{AKN,BK89}, we have $\pcs (G)=\pus (G)$; in this case, $\pcs (G)\geq \frac{1}{2}$ by \eqref{eq:-6}.
 If $G$ is transitive, we have $\pcs(G)=\frac12$ if and only if $G$ is the usual amenable, triangular lattice. \end{remark}